tcpekin/flask_site/content/posts/making_of_1.md

 main Python framework, Django, and therefore I hoped it would be simpler.
 It has the ability to turn Markdown files into blog pages, but also run Python code in the backend, which was a requirement for what I wanted the site to be able to do.
-With the main framework decided, I started pieceing together different blog posts and tutorials, in order to begin to make my site.
+With the main framework decided, I started piecing together different blog posts and tutorials, in order to begin to make my site.

 My goals were initially simple, and fairly naive.
 I wanted to have a home page,